 Google operates one of the most robust networks of distributed data centers in the world.
 The protection of the data and intellectual property on these servers is our top priority, with extensive resources dedicated to maintaining data security.
 Protected around the clock and monitored by a dedicated security team, our facilities are held to extremely high standards of scrutiny every moment of the day.

-- The controls, processes and policies that protect data in our systems have successfully completed a SAS 70 Type II audit.
+- The controls, processes, and policies that protect data in our systems have successfully completed an SAS 70 Type II audit.